+Prerequisite: Counter Registration Required

 CMSC 699

 Independent Study in Computer Science

 Units: Variable.

-Associate professors: B. Jenike (Anthropology, chair), Sung (Chinese and Japanese), Vorenkamp (Religious Studies), Yang (Chinese and Japanese) Assistant professors: Balsekar (Government), Palmer (Chinese and Japanese), Tsomu (History) Lecturer: Wegehaupt (East Asian Studies, Gender Studies) The Program in East Asian Studies is dedicated to the study of the civilizations, cultures and contemporary importance of East Asia.
-The rich cultural heritages and the political and economic significance of the region are covered by courses in anthropology, government, literature and religious studies.
-2011-2012 Course Catalog Required for the major in East Asian studies Twelve courses as follows:
+Associate professors: B. Jenike\\ (Anthropology, chair terms I and II), Sung (Chinese and Japanese, chair term III), Vorenkamp (Religious Studies), Yang\ (Chinese and Japanese) Assistant professors: Balsekar (Government), Palmer (Chinese and Japanese), Tsomu (History) \ On leave Term(s) I, II, III; \\ On leave Term III The Program in East Asian Studies is dedicated to the study of the civilizations, cultures, and contemporary importance of East Asia.
+The rich cultural heritages and the political and economic significance of the region are covered by courses in anthropology, history, government, literature, and religious studies.
+2012-2013 Course Catalog Required for the major in East Asian studies Twelve courses as follows: